chiara-poletto/ReactiveVaccination/README.md

 README

 This repository contains file for the individual based model used in the companion paper listed below :
+Reactive vaccination in Schools and Workplaces for COVID-19 by Faucher, B et al.

 ############################
 #INSTALLATION